Mozilla-Ocho/Didthis/integrations/mobile-app/docs/deployment.md

 ## tl;dr

-- Every commit to `main` branch results in an automated build and upload to the App Store.
+- Every commit to `releases/prod` branch results in an automated build in Bitrise - and the resulting app binary **is** uploaded to Apple
-- If the app version number in that commit matches a currently shipped TestFlight release, it will be automatically shipped to all users enrolled in that release.
+- Every commit to `main` branch results in an automated test & build in Bitrise - but no binary is uploaded to Apple
-- If the app version number has not yet been shipped to TestFlight, a manual process to ship that version is required.
+- Internal TestFlight is configured to automatically release all uploads to participating testers.

 ## Build automation in Bitrise